ReactTraining/classic-react-workshop/Syllabus.md

 ## Routing

 Keep your application UI and the URL in sync, no more broken back buttons.
-We'll introduce some basic uses of React Router, and how it helps you stitch together your components into an application.
+We'll introduce some basic uses of [React Router](https://github.com/ReactTraining/react-router), and how it helps you weave together your components into an application with multiple screens.

 Objectives:
 - Understand principles of client-side "routing"